aplteam/MarkAPL/Files/MarkAPL.md

      Note that because of the special meaning of [`<<SubTOC>>`](#subTocs) you cannot have this string between Guillemets defined by `<<` and `>>`.
 * `==>`, `<==` and `<==>` are converted into arrows: ==>, <== and <==>.

-If you don't want syntax sugar at all for any reason then you can switch this off entirely by setting the [syntaxSugar](#) parameter to 0.
+If you don't want syntax sugar at all for some reason then you can switch this off entirely by setting the [syntaxSugar](#) parameter to 0.

 Note that in case you want to have syntax sugar switched on but in a particular case you don't want something to be converted then you must put it between backticks in order to make it code: escaping is not supported for syntax sugar.